5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 But since the app is no longer comapatible with macOS 14 – you should *really* uninstall it prior to updating/upgrading to macOS Sonoma – and 11th Gen and newer Intel CPUs, they came up with a replacement.

 Intel introduced the Performance Counter Monitor (or: [PCM](https://github.com/intel/pcm)).
 This "glorious" new tool has no macOS app that you can simply download and run .
 Instead you have to jump through hoops to get it working.
-And on top of that: it runs in Terminal, looks shitty and doesn't really help you much with monitoring CPU frequencies.
+And on top of that: it runs in Terminal and doesn't really help you much with monitoring CPU frequencies since everything mostly consists of charts with stats – no graphs.

 Anyway, below you will find the instructions, to download, compile, install and run Intel PCM.